Image Blog Monitoring PHP on IBM i

 Final Thoughts

-All of the monitoring capabilities in Zend Server are there to provide an accurate view of how the server and application(s) are performing and to provide notification and take action when monitored events are encountered.
+All of the PHP server monitoring capabilities in Zend Server are there to provide an accurate view of how the server and application(s) are performing and to provide notification and take action when monitored events are encountered.

 If you are a Zend Server customer, you may be surprised that Z-Ray wasn't covered in this monitoring blog – Z-Ray will be covered on its own in a later blog in this series.